 • PCT 200

-Medical students are required to wear medical attire at all times.
+Patient Care Technician (PCT) students are required to wear medical attire while participating in classroom, practicum, and clinical activities.
 Students must furnish their own uniforms.
+The PCT students wear Hunter Green Tops and Bottoms.

 All students must provide BLS, OSHA, HIV, and HIPPA seminar completion forms in order to participate in the clinical rotations.